silverstripeltd/silverstripe-elasticappsearch/docs/en/usage-spellcheck.md

     # The engine/index and field map for each Elastic App Search you want to provide spellchecking for, where:
     # - engine_name is the name of the engine (don't include the environment variable part - e.g. just use "content" if your engine name is actually "dev-content"
     # - internal_index_name is the internal name of the index within Elasticsearch.
 This typically starts with .ent-search-engine- and then a random SHA.
     # - fields is an array of internal Elasticsearch fields that should be used to get spelling suggestions from.
-These can only be taken from text (aka string) fields, and follow the Elastic App Search naming format (e.g. a field in your IndexConfiguration called 'Title' will have a field called 'Title$string' internally within Elasticsearch).
+These can only be taken from text (aka string) fields, and follow the Elastic App Search naming format (e.g. a field in your IndexConfiguration called 'title' will have a field called 'title' internally within Elasticsearch).
     spellcheck_suggestion_fields:
         engine_name:
-            internal_index_name: '.ent-search-engine-random-sha'
+            internal_index_name: '.ent-search-engine-documents-engine-name'
             fields:
-                - "title$string"
+                - "title"
-                - "content$string"
+                - "content"
 ```

 Finally, you just need to update your template to include the new spelling suggestions if there are zero results.